Sales teams are the life, blood, beating heart, and soul of a business.

 In reality, this type of manager will often have been an under achieving salesperson or not even a sales person at all.

-However, they developed the ammunition they needed to get promoted by attending lots of training courses and, because of this, they profess to be an expert in all areas therefore they do not need to accept input from any of the sales team.
+However, they developed the ammunition needed to get promoted by attending lots of training courses and, because of this, they profess to be an expert in all areas and therefore do not need to accept input from any of the sales team.

 They will be an obvious control freak either directly or covertly.

 Any sniff of competition from the sales staff that someone has a better idea than them, knows more than them, or just wants to be themselves results in the worst manager’s insecurity radar being activated.

 Once this radar has been switched on, it’s followed by a campaign of discrediting and demotivating their sales staff to keep control.

 To assert further control, they will give an announcement that new and unproven processes or systems must be implemented faster than the speed of light – without the numerous meetings and consultations that are required to implement an idea put forward by a member of the sales team.

 The end result is a significant drop in sales, staff turnover levels go through the roof, overall company motivation is on life support, and the revenues needed to pay for the business are threatened.